Batmanian/KeithDunstan/src/posts/my-life-with-the-demon/1-the-early-demon.md

 There were other alternatives: "Can I freshen that up?"
 Or perhaps the host could ignore everything that had taken place before and say: "Care for a spot?" as if it were the first drink of the day.

 Whisky was the most popular drink.
 If visitors dropped in, say, for that nip at Saturday lunch time, there was sherry.
 Indeed sherry was a favorite, a perfect all occasion drink.
 Many people bought it in bulk.
 Dad purchased it from Campbells at Rutherglen.
-It came down by rail delivered in great wicker basket demi johns.
+It came down by rail delivered in great wicker basket demi-johns.
 They must have held at least four gallons.
 The wine went into decanters on the sideboard.
 That was another thing.
 The demon drink was not to be seen arranged in ugly liquor bottles.
 It was there in nice glass decanters, each with their silver tags, whisky, port, sherry and gin.

 What did one offer guests if they did not imbibe the Demon?
 In our house there was always barley water.
 The recipe had been handed down through generations of Methodists.
 Every few days my mother boiled up the barley and added fruit juice, usually orange and lemon to taste.

 Barley water was a refinement in many households.
 The first publisher I met was Cyril Denny, who managed Cassell Australia.
 He served barley water to his staff at morning and afternoon tea, no doubt inspiring them to greater intellectual efforts.
 Then one great day - I must have been ten or eleven years old - the Dunstans were invited by Sir Keith and Lady Murdoch to Cruden Farm at Langwarrin.
 The gardens of roses, the horses for riding, the beautiful furniture and glass, all these were nothing.
 What impressed me was the butler.
-He went round to every guests and said, "Sir (or madam), would you care for Rhine wine or barley water?"
+He went round to every guest and said, "Sir (or madam), would you care for Rhine wine or barley water?"
 He put exactly the same question to me and under the watchful eye of my mother I said, "Barley water, thank you."
 It was right up to standard.

 Serving Rhine wine was a remarkable refinement.
 The Australian who opened a bottle of wine in the 1930s was an exceptional creature.
 Sherry, port and brandy were big sellers, but the unfortified wines were luxuries only for the most select dinner parties.
 Even establishments like the Melbourne Club did not keep great wine cellars.
 The members drank whisky at lunch.
 The stewards had a vast array of little mini decanters which held just one measure and these were brought to the lunch table.
 They were most convenient for the other half.

 There were three generic terms for wine.
 All white wine tended to be hock and reds were divided into claret and burgundy.
 Claret was the lighter wine.
 If it was big and gutsy, a sort of liquid steak and eggs, then it was a burgundy.
 This was precisely opposite to the great wines of France.
 Claret by tradition was Bordeaux where the wines tended to be more robust.
-Burgundy was the home of pinot noir and so inevita- bly the wines were lighter and more delicate.
+Burgundy was the home of pinot noir and so inevitably the wines were lighter and more delicate.

 Dad was a wine enthusiast and always a bottle was opened for dinner parties.
 I strive to remember the labels, Queltaller, Leo Buring, Matthew Lang and Rhine Castle.
 My father believed passionately in the quality of Australian wine and felt it should receive recognition overseas.
 He would send cases of red and white wine to friends in the United State, then wait for their glowing comments.

 He dearly loved a couple in San Francisco, Mr and Mrs Robert Scanlan, known to all as Buddy and Bobby.
 Buddy's hair was thinning on top, but she conquered this with great artistry.
 She had a standing daily order from the local florist and we never saw her without a creation of carnations on the top of her head.
 It looked enchanting.
 She adored shooting and she would go on hunting expeditions, and I always presumed she still wore her carnations.
 Did it make the deer feel any happier when it was shot by a lady wearing carnations on her head?
 Dad died in 1957, far too early, and Bobby Scanlan died soon afterwards.
 In 1971 I called on Buddy.
 She had a spectacular apartment right on Knob Hill with a view of San Francisco.

-We had dinner together and when it was over, she said: "Thave a confession to make to you.
+We had dinner together and when it was over, she said: "I have a confession to make to you.
 Years ago your father sent us some wine.
 It was lovely of him to do that.
 Well, you know, we Americans don't drink wine.
 Bobby only drank Scotch or Bourbon.
 I still have some of it here.
 Would you like to take it home?"
 She brought out several bottles of Queltaller, nearly 20 years old.
 I put them in my suitcase, packing them very carefully amongst the shirts and socks.

 Upon returning home I took out those bottles and gazed at them lovingly.
 After the shaking of a 10,000 kilometre journey it was important that they should have a good rest and settle back to normal.
 So on a Saturday, lunch time, we opened a treasured bottle.
 The Queltaller was now a deep gold, still in good condition, and a lovely wine.